 101 Things to do in Bournemouth – Avon Beach

-Avon Beach one of three Blue Flag beaches in the Christchurch area.
-Unlike many of the beaches around Bournemouth, this one is accessible without having to negotiate your way down from the clifftop.
-The beach is backed by a prom which links it to Mudeford to the west and Friars Cliff to the east.
-It is dominated by The Noisy Lobster, which has a restaurant, deli and range of other food outlets spreading along the prom.
-The smell of bacon and freshly baked bread wafts across the beach.
+Avon Beach is one of three Blue Flag beaches in the Christchurch area.
+Unlike many of the beaches around Bournemouth, this one is accessible without having to negotiate your way down from the clifftop, with a car park at beach level.
+The beach is lined by a promenade which runs from Mudeford to the west as far as Friars Cliff to the east.
+Avon Beach is dominated by the Noisy Lobster, which has a restaurant, deli and range of other food outlets spreading along the prom.
+In the morning, the tantalising smell of bacon and freshly baked bread wafts across the sand.

 Avon Beach